 What a wonderful time I am having in this garden!
 Ripe apples hang downwards from the trees so as to touch my head.
-The delicious bunches of grapes rowing on the vines come into such a close contact with my lips, I walk, that their juice enters my mouth.
+The delicious bunches of grapes growing on the vines come into such close contact with my lips, I walk, that their juice enters my mouth.
 The nectarines and the exquisitely-formed peaches come into my hands of their own accord, without my making any effort whatsoever.
 The melons grow on the ground in such plenty that, as I walk on, my feet strike against them and my walking is obstructed; and, entangled among the flowers, I fall down on the grass.

 Meanwhile the mind, from pleasure less,